 Why does my French bulldog sleep with his eyes open?

+Sometimes French Bulldogs will sleep with their eyes open.
 When Claude falls asleep, often it will be with his eyes half open.
 It’s not a good look and sometimes it will look like they have rolled into the back of his head!

 I did some research online into why dogs and Frenchies sleep with their eyes open and found that this can be traced back to their ancestors.